LambdaSchool/Unit1-Web-TakeHome/README.md

 #### Home Page

 [Review the provided design file for the home page](Unit1-Instructor-TakeHome/design-files/home.png).
-Notice the navigation and header images are missing.
+Notice that when you open the `index.html` page in the browser, the navigation and header images shown in the design file are missing.
+Your first task:

 * [ ] Build the HTML and CSS to create the missing navigation and header.

-You will also notice there are 10 boxes on the home page that need background colors.
-Use this list below to correctly style each box:
+Next, you will also notice there are 10 boxes on the home page that need background colors.
+Use the list below to correctly style each box:

 * [ ] box1: `teal`
 * [ ] box2: `gold`